SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     deb http://cran.rstudio.com/bin/linux/ubuntu trusty/

 Save and exit.
-Now update your Gnu Privacy Guard (GPG) keys

-    gpg --keyserver pgpkeys.mit.edu --recv-key 51716619E084DAB9
-    gpg -a --export 51716619E084DAB9 | sudo apt-key add -

-Update your apt package system with the new rstudio.com entries like so:
+Update your apt package system to reflect the above changes.

     sudo apt-get update

-Now install R from rstudio.com:
+Now install R:

     sudo apt-get install r-base r-base-dev

-This should install R from rstudio.com and dependency packages from the standard locations.
+This should install an up-to-date version of R from rstudio.com and dependency packages from the standard locations.

+You should now ready to start R.

 ## Getting dependenices inside of R

 Several R tools are required.
 They can be installed from within R itself.
-Start R as root
+Start R

-    sudo R
+    R

 Now copy/paste each of these R commands to the R terminal.
 It may ask you to choose a mirror site for downloading.
 Choose one close to you.
 Each command